Logical Relations for Session-Typed Concurrency: Introduction

-This paper studies logical relations for \ilst-typed processes. \ilst reject linear negation and distinguish the provider side from the client side of a channel.
-Run-time configurations of processes will thus give raise to a \emph{rooted tree}, with a child node as the provider and a parent node the client.
+This paper studies logical relations for \illst-typed processes. \illst reject linear negation and distinguish the \emph{provider} from the \emph{client} side of a channel.
+Run-time configurations of processes thus give raise to a \emph{rooted tree}, with a \emph{child} node as the provider and the \emph{parent} node as the client.

-\paragraph{Program equivalence}
+\paragraph{Program equivalence.}

-Today's predominant techniques for reasoning about program equivalence of stateful programs are Kripke logical relations (KLRs) \citep{PittsStarkHOOTS1998,AhmedPOPL2009,DreyerICFP2010,NeisJFP2011,HurDreyerPOPL2011,ThamsborgBirkedalICFP2011} and bisimulations \citep{KoutavasWandPOPL2006,SumiiPierceARTICLE2007,StovringLassenPOPL2007,SangiorgiLICS2007}.
-KLRs tend to be used for sequential, ML-like languages, bisimulations for process calculi, \ie concurrent languages.
-KLRs are naturally phrased by structural induction on the types of the underlying language, bisimulations by coinduction in terms of the functional associated to the bisimulation \citep{SangiorgiBook2012}. \citet{HurPOPL2012} note that KLRs and bisimulations offer / suffer from complementary advantages / limitations.
-Whereas KLRs easily support higher-order features thanks to extensionality, but struggle with recursive types, bisimulations easily support recursive features thanks to coinduction, but struggle with higher-order features.
-Support of recursive types in KLRS necessitates step-indexing \citep{AppelMcAllesterTOPLAS2001,AhmedPhD2004,AhmedESOP2006} to stratify the logical relation.
-Step-indexed KLRs, however, challenge transitivity of the logical relation \citep{HurPOPL2012}.
+Today's predominant techniques for reasoning about program equivalence of stateful programs are Kripke logical relations (KLRs) \myCite{PittsStarkHOOTS1998,AhmedPOPL2009,DreyerICFP2010,NeisJFP2011,HurDreyerPOPL2011,ThamsborgBirkedalICFP2011} and bisimulations \myCite{KoutavasWandPOPL2006,SumiiPierceARTICLE2007,StovringLassenPOPL2007,SangiorgiLICS2007}.
+KLRs tend to be used for sequential, ML-like languages, bisimulations for concurrent process calculi.
+KLRs are phrased by structural induction on types, bisimulations by coinduction.
+Hur et al. \myCite{HurPOPL2012} note that KLRs and bisimulations have mutually disjoint strengths and weaknesses.
+Whereas KLRS naturally support higher-order features, but struggle with recursive types, bisimulations naturally support recursion, but struggle with higher-order features.
+To support recursive types KLRs employ step-indexing \myCite{AppelMcAllesterTOPLAS2001,AhmedPhD2004,AhmedESOP2006}, complicating proofs with step arithmetic \myCite{BentonHurDagstuhl2010} and challenging transitivity of the logical relation \myCite{HurPOPL2012}.

+This paper scales logical relations to session-typed concurrency in the presence of \emph{general recursive types}, contributing a \emph{recursive session logical relation (\slr)} for intuitionistic linear logic session types (\illst).
+In contrast to KLRs, which index the logical relation with the type of the considered expression, \slrs index the logical relation with an \emph{intuitionistic linear sequent}, denoting the types of the free channels along which the considered process configuration exchanges messages with the outside world.
+The usual term interpretation clause